California police kill man who allegedly murdered family of teen he met online and kidnapped

 Police killed a man in Southern California late last week after he opened fire on a SWAT team that had been dispatched to chase down his car on an eastbound freeway, authorities said.

-The man, identified as Austin Edwards, 28, was wanted in connection with a triple homicide in the city of Riverside nearby and was considered armed and dangerous, according to the San Bernardino County Sheriff's Department.
+The man, identified as 28-year-old Austin Lee Edwards, was wanted in connection with a triple homicide in the city of Riverside nearby and was considered armed and dangerous, according to the San Bernardino County Sheriff's Department.

 She was not harmed during the police pursuit of Edwards and was taken into protective custody, according to CBS Los Angeles.

-Note: Editor's note: This story has been updated to correct the spelling of Mark Winek's name.